SAP-samples/teched2023-AD268/exercises/ex4/README.md

    cf a
    ```

-8. Copy and Launch the Application URL in a new browser tab and Test the application.
+8. Copy and Launch the UI Application URL (e.g. techedcapapp_< UserID >) in a new browser tab and Test the application.
+Note: If there is an Option to select the IDP, Choose the `tdct3ched1.accounts.ondemand.com` IDP.
 <br>![](/exercises/ex4/images/CAPApp.png)